Magic mirror on the wall, who is the fairest one of all? – Brothers Grimm

 Psychotherapists call this dynamic mirroring.
 It is one of the most important roles of a parent.
 How you respond to your children – your tone of voice, your words, your body language – plays a crucial role in how they see themselves.
 Communication which normalizes a child’s behavior, supports his or her feelings and encourages problem-solving, fosters a child’s self-worth and confidence.
 On the other hand, critical or even inconsistent mirroring can seriously impair a child’s sense-of-self.

 Perhap there’s no better explanation of how parenting impacts a child’s psychological development than German-American Psychoanalyst, Erik Erikson’s, 8 Stages of Psychosocial Development.
 Unlike Sigmund Freud, Erikson believed that personality development continued throughout the lifespan, marked by a series of existential crises around psychological milestones including trust, autonomy, identity and intimacy.
 According to Erikson, a child who does not successfully master a crises, will continue to have issues with trust, independence, identity, intimacy, etc into adulthood.¹

 This is why it is crucial for parents to understand child psychosocial development: so they can respond appropriately to normal childhood behaviors such as temper tantrums, acting out, defiance, impulsivity, avoidance and more.
 Unfortunately, having a dysfunctional upbringing is the rule, not the exception.
 I often tell my patients about a cartoon I came across years ago depicting two adults – one man, one woman – each sitting alone in an empty auditorium with wide grins on their faces.
 Above them hung a banner which read, “Welcome Adult Children of Functional Families.”

-To make up for dysfunctional mirroring from parents or guardians, many adults unconsciously rely on other people as mirrors, looking for validation they are worthy, competent, loveable, etc. As with all human behavior, however, it’s a matter of degree – how much their insecurity interferes with their functioning and how much distress it causes them and others – that determines severity.
+To make up for dysfunctional mirroring from parents or guardians, many adults unconsciously rely on other people as mirrors, looking for validation they are worthy, competent, loveable, etc. As with all human behavior, however, it’s a matter of degree: how much their insecurity interferes with functioning and how much distress it causes them and others determines pathology.